shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 ## The testpoints

-Around December 2024, I found another repository popup with the schematics for the phone, and I found out that the device had testpoints, which could be used to force BROM.
+Around December 2024, I found another repository popup on GitHub with the schematics for the phone, and I found out that the device had testpoints, which could be used to force BROM.

-I decided to open an issue on the schematics repository, and I was able to get in touch with the DiabloSat, who uploaded the schematics.
+I decided to open an issue on the schematics repository, and I was able to get in touch with DiabloSat, who uploaded the schematics.

-From that day to until February 2025, we decided to team up to finally unlock the bootloader of the phone.<br>
+From that day to until February 2025, me and DiabloSat teamed up to hopefully unlock the bootloader of the phone.<br>
-We shared ideas, possible testpoints and more, but unfortunately, we couldn't find a way to force BROM.
+We shared ideas, possible testpoints and more, but unfortunately, we couldn't find a way to force BROM mode.

-We started to document all the discoveries we made, which can be accessed [here](https://penangf.fuckyoumoto.xyz).
+I started to document all the discoveries we made, and Diablo started contributing too.
+All the documentation can now be accessed [here](https://penangf.fuckyoumoto.xyz).

-In the meantime, I decided to decompile the bootloader and the preloader, to find out how the device worked, and I found out that the preloader should be able to.
+As a side quest to the other researches we were making, I started decompiling the bootloader (lk, which is responsible for integrating the fastboot protocol) and the preloader (first stage of boot after the BootROM), to find out how the device worked.
+Here I found out that the preloader has a trigger to reboot into DOWNLOAD_MODE (aka, what we wanted) with a specific combinationof keys:

 ```c
 #define KPDL1 KPCOL0 // 0